 …and on the way in, in a photo montage entitled “A Sense of Place,” one finds a group photograph of some members of the “Pleasant Hill Missionary Baptist Church, Mission Road, 1954,” clearly an African-American congregation.
 And that’s pretty much it.*

 I think that Bartow’s Black history deserves more attention than this.
 Although plantation slavery was not as common in north Georgia as it was in the Black Belt, as the panel above states, by 1840 there were some 2000 slaves in the county, out of a total population of 9340.
 I have discovered that slaves were occasionally sold on the courthouse steps in Cassville, the original county seat.** What was it like for these people?
-What happened to them when Sherman came though on the Atlanta Campaign, armed with the Emancipation Proclamation?
-How did they deal with this newfound freedom – and with the imposition of Jim Crow once Reconstruction was called off?
-How did Bartow County experience the Civil Rights movement, and what is the situation of Bartow’s Black population today?
-These are all stories that ought to be told.
+What did they do when Sherman came though on the Atlanta Campaign, armed with the Emancipation Proclamation?
+How did they experience this newfound freedom – and the imposition of Jim Crow once Reconstruction was called off?
+What happened in Bartow County during the Civil Rights movement, and what is the situation of Bartow’s Black population today?
+These are all stories that deserve to be told.

 Fortunately, they are getting some attention in other ways.
 The Etowah Valley Historical Society sponsors an African-American History Initiative, which was responsible for the sculpture Pathways to Freedom, on display in front of Cartersville City Hall.
 And the Cartersville-Bartow Convention and Visitors’ Bureau (in alliance with the Cartersville Downtown Development Authority) has helped create an African American Heritage Trail in the county.
 An abridged description of the trail may be found on the Bureau’s website, and the full version may be found in a pamphlet available at the Bartow History Museum and elsewhere (and downloadable as a pdf).
 A shout-out to Reinhardt’s Pam Wilson for her contributions to this.